ahmedbesbes/cartoonify/README.md

 Here's what motivated me in building this app:

 - Give GANs a try.
 I've been fascinated by these models lately.
-Trying CartoonGAN to turn your face into a cartoon seemed like real fun
+Trying the CartoonGAN model to turn your face into a cartoon seemed like real fun

 - Learn about deploying an application on a serverless architecture using different services of AWS (Lambda, API Gateway, S3, etc.)

 - Practice my React skills.
 I was so damn bored of Plotly, Dash and Streamlit.
-I wanted, for once, to build something custom
+I wanted, for once, to build something custom and less mainstream

 - Use Netlify to deploy this React app.
 I saw demos of how easy this process was and I wanted to try it to convince myself

+Here's a trailer of the project 🎥

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1605735276/video_to_markdown/images/youtube--U3UjaRVRtWQ-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/U3UjaRVRtWQ)